Finding my entrepreneur feet

 Then there was my older sister saying ”I don’t quite get it, you may be crazy, but crazy can change the world”,

 and the other sister shouting: “that’s my lil’ sister!”
-(Like that was any help!), then offering “my friend is a lawyer and can be one of the mentors in your program” (now we’re talking!).
+(Like that was any help!), then offering “my friend is a lawyer and can mentor some ladies in your program” (now we’re talking!).

 But there I sat.
 Day after day at home working across time zones to bring ideas to life…forgetting such basics as food, sleep and the concept of time.
 I felt like I was in a different world and, at times, felt nobody was really there with me, nor did they understand it.